department-of-veterans-affairs/gibct-data-service/README.md

 The following is for use with Scorecard API.

-9. `Settings.scorecard.api_key`: api_key for accessing Scorecard API see https://collegescorecard.ed.gov/data/documentation/ for how to obtain an api_key
+9. `SCORECARD_API_KEY`: api_key for accessing Scorecard API see https://collegescorecard.ed.gov/data/documentation/ for how to obtain an api_key

 To create these variables, you will need to create an `application.yml` file under /config.
 An example is posted below: